By Dennis Rainey

 I’ll close with three action points:

-Second, ask Him to clarify your assignment.
-Your mission.
+2. Ask Him to clarify your assignment.
 Become the “salt and light” this world needs right now.
 Your life matters.
 One assignment I am convinced God gives to all who follow Christ is … to sacrificially love one another.

-Third, if you have children, grandchildren or nieces/nephews, begin a conversation about wisdom, about being wise and not a fool, and about courageously standing firm for Jesus Christ.
+3. If you have children, grandchildren or nieces/nephews, begin a conversation about wisdom.
+Talk about being wise and not a fool, and about courageously standing firm for Jesus Christ.
 Don’t assume they know what wisdom is or what wisdom does.
 The next generation needs to know their assignment too.

 “So teach us to number our days that we may get a heart of wisdom.”